History of Elmina

-The documented history of Elmina begins in 1482 with an agreement between the Portuguese navigator Diogo de Azambuja and the ruler of Elmina, called Caramansa by the Portuguese.
+The documented history of Elmina, a town in what is now Ghana, begins in 1482 with an agreement between the Portuguese navigator Diogo de Azambuja and the ruler of Elmina, called Caramansa by the Portuguese.
 In it, the Portuguese were allowed to build the first European fortress in sub-Saharan Africa.
 For the next 150 years until the conquest by the Dutch in 1637, Elmina was the capital of the Portuguese bases on the Gold Coast, then for about 250 years the capital of the Dutch Empire in West Africa.
 Since the capture of the lease for the two fortresses of Elmina by the Ashanti in 1701, the city was also important to the Ashanti Empire.
 Until the 19th century, Elmina was one of the most populous cities in the Gold Coast, surpassing Accra and Kumasi.
 The trade in gold, slaves and palm oil brought the city into direct contact with Europe, North America, Brazil and, through the recruitment of soldiers, also with Southeast Asia.
 It was not until the takeover and destruction of the city by the British in 1873 that Elmina lost its prominent position in the Gold Coast.